pierrelegall/pierrelegall.github.io/src/content/resumes/en.md

 - **Energiency - Web developer, as SII consultant** (*Jan.
 2017 - Dec.
 2017*)

-  Development of the Energiency product, a monitoring platform of energy consumption for the industry.
+  Worked on the Energiency product, a monitoring platform of energy consumption for the industry.

   - tasks planning
   - implementation (middleware & front-end)